AlekEagle/cumulonimbus-frontend/PRIVACY.md

 ## What We Collect and Why

-When You create an account You provide a username, email address, and password.
+When You create an account, You provide a username, email address, and password.
 We use Your email address to contact You about any/all issues regarding Your account, and is also used for notifying You of Your completion of a data request.

 When uploading files to the Service, We store the file, when it was uploaded, and how big it is.